mabelzhang/ros1_bridge_sandbox/README.md

 ```

-# Bridge a custom message type
+# Bridge a custom data type

 This example demonstrates how to bridge communication between publisher and subscriber across ROS 1 and ROS 2, for a custom message type.